evgeniyworkbel/frontend-project-lvl2/README.md

 ## Installation

-1. Clone the repository (via SSH or HTTPS orGitHub CLI):
+1. Clone the repository (via SSH or HTTPS or GitHub CLI):
 ```
 $ git clone <your link>
 ```